HIV/AIDS in Nicaragua: National response

 Traditionally, HIV/AIDS prevention has not been a national priority in Nicaragua because HIV prevalence is low.
 The National Program for the Prevention and Control of HIV/AIDS and Sexually Transmitted Infections was not established until 1998.
 Before that, the Government of Nicaragua enacted the Law for the Promotion, Protection and Defense of Human Rights of People Living With HIV/AIDS (Law 238) in 1996, but the law did not go into effect until 1999.
-Law 238 created the Nicaraguan AIDS Commission (CONISIDA) in 2000, which is charged with enforcing the law and guiding the national response to HIV/AIDS.
+Law 238 created the Nicaraguan AIDS Commission (CONISIDA) in 2000, which is tasked with enforcing the law and guiding the national response to HIV/AIDS.
 However, CONISIDA lacks the organizational and technical capacity to effectively fulfill its role in supporting government and civil society efforts to assist people living with HIV/AIDS (PLWHA) and prevent the spread of HIV.
 Of particular concern is CONISIDA’s failure to adequately ensure the rights of PLWHA.

 The Country Coordinating Mechanism, formed in 2000, has a variety of prominent members, including representatives from government; multilateral, nongovernmental, and educational organizations; the private sector; religious groups; and representatives of PLWHA.
 It oversees the HIV/AIDS grant from the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 The Global Fund grant is for more than $10.1 million from 2004 to 2009.
 The purpose of the grant is to build on the existing national strategic plan for HIV/AIDS and other sexually transmitted infections (STIs) by strengthening prevention, care, and support activities; by ensuring comprehensive care for PLWHA; and by documenting all AIDS cases within the national surveillance system.

 In 2006, the government approved a new national strategic plan for 2005 to 2009 and a new national AIDS policy.
 Current efforts focus on increasing the response capacity of the health sector and ensuring the sustainability of measures and actions taken.
 The Ministry of Health (MOH) has integrated its HIV/AIDS and tuberculosis programs and adopted protocols for treating co-infected patients; however, it has not been able to achieve efficient coordination of the two programs in practice.
 Nicaragua is also strengthening primary care and implementing awareness, prevention, and protection efforts.

 Nicaragua is a partner in the Brazil+7 initiative, a UNICEF-, UNAIDS-, and Brazilian-led effort dedicated to expanding HIV/AIDS prevention, treatment, and care for pregnant women and young people; to offering universal access to antiretroviral medication for PLWHA; and to ensuring universal access to services for preventing mother-to-child transmission.
 The other partner countries are São Tomé and Príncipe, Bolivia, Paraguay, Cape Verde, Guinea-Bissau, and East Timor.